 2. Conduct a website content audit

-Before creating new content, determine what content you have and where you see holes that need to be filled.
+Before creating new content, determine what content you already have and where you see holes that need to be filled.
 What content needs to be re-written?
 What pieces of content are performing well and may not need as much work?
-Document all of the content you have and what can stay, what needs to be refreshed and what needs to go.
-This will give you a clear picture of how much content you need and where to start.
+Document all of the content you currently have and then identify what can stay, what needs to be refreshed and what needs to go.
+This will give you a clear picture of how much new content you need to create and where to start.

 3. Target each of your personas

 When creating website content, firms often think about what they want to say instead of what their audience wants to read.
 It’s essential to create content for your website with your various audiences in mind and think about what’s most important to them, since that is who your content is truly for.
 Buyer personas help you visually picture the type of people you are trying to reach and better understand buyer behavior.
-By determining your key buyer personas, you can create content that is targeted and relevant to their interests and needs.
-Your content is meant to answer their questions, educate and address their pain points.
+By determining your key buyer personas, you can create personalized content that is targeted and relevant to their interests, needs and goals.
+Your content is meant to answer their questions, educate them on industry topics, and address their pain points.
 Remember that you have more than one audience, and your website should have content that caters to each one.
 In addition to prospects, you should create website content that is geared towards clients, prospective employees, business partners, the media, etc.

-In addition, your content should lead your prospects down the sales funnel.
-Your website should have a variety of content that addresses different questions or concerns depending on where the consumer is in the funnel, from awareness to purchase to advocacy.
-For example, a blog is great for building awareness and answering general questions about your products, services or industry.
-But for a customer evaluating your company for purchase, a case study or testimonial is more appropriate to demonstrate successful work that you’ve done for your clients.
+Your content should also lead visitors and prospects down the sales funnel.
+Your website should have a variety of content that addresses different questions or concerns depending on where the prospect is in the client journey, from awareness to purchase to advocacy.
+For example, a blog is a great tool for building awareness, educating and answering general questions about your services or industry.
+But for a prospect who is evaluating your firm for hire, a case study or testimonial is more appropriate to demonstrate successful work that you’ve done for your clients.

 5. Include the essential content